 Present students with the following scenario:

 An investor is looking to determine the approximate amount of money that the residents of Eat-All Village spend each week on groceries.
 The population currently has to shop in a nearby town.
-This data will help him make a more informed decision about whether or not it would be profitable to open a grocery store in this village.
+This data will help the investor make a more informed decision about whether or not it would be profitable to open a grocery store in this village.

 Amount Spent Each Week on Groceries